zignis/ara-music/README.md

 # AraMusic - Customizable Music Bot
+Note: Ara uses old framework, DO NOT USE THIS IN PRODUCTION!
 A lag-free, feature rich music bot that can search and play tracks from YouTube, or URLs.
 Does not require `youtube api key`.
 ## Usage
 ### Adding a new track<br />